TAVALISSE logo

 —Bussel et al. Am J Hematol.
 2018.6

-TAVALISSE is the first spleen tyrosine kinase (SYK) inhibitor indicated for the treatment of thrombocytopenia in adult patients with chronic immune thrombocytopenia (ITP) who have had an insufficient response to a previous treatment6,7
+The first spleen tyrosine kinase (SYK) inhibitor indicated for the treatment of thrombocytopenia in adult patients with chronic immune thrombocytopenia (ITP) who have had an insufficient response to a previous treatment.6,7

 Indication and Important Safety Information